Philippine noontime variety television shows: Wowowee, It's Showtime, Pilipinas Win Na Win, Happy Yipee Yehey!, and Wowowillie (2005–present)

-Pilipinas Win Na Win (2010)

-Pilipinas Win Na Win was ABS-CBN's shortest-lived noontime show.
-After Wowowee's cancellation, Pilipinas Win Na Win premiered on July 31, 2010, with Kris Aquino and Robin Padilla as its main hosts, while some co-hosts from Wowowee joined.
+Pilipinas Win Na Win premiered on July 31, 2010, replacing Wowowee and was ABS-CBN's shortest-lived noontime show, with Kris Aquino and Robin Padilla as its main hosts, while some co-hosts from Wowowee joined.
 Some of the show's staff left the show to join Revillame's comeback on TV5 In 2010.
 After receiving consistently low ratings since launch, ABS-CBN asked Aquino mid-September to leave the show; she quietly left in September 2010.
 Two days later on October 2, ABS-CBN officially announced four new hosts and two new co-hosts.
 The four hosts tagged as the "hitmakers" include Rico J. Puno, Rey Valera, Marco Sison, and Nonoy Zuñiga.

+From October 2010 to February 11, 2011, Showtime became a noontime show, moving Pilipinas Win Na Win to a later noontime slot from October to December 31, 2010.

+Revillame then transferred to TV5 on September 18, 2010, where he subsequently had stints with TV5 from October 23, 2010 (five months after he left from hosting Wowowee on May 5, 2010, three months after the said show ended on July 30 of that year, and also the same month where Showtime became a noontime show for the first time) to October 12, 2013, as a primetime game show host in Willing Willie, Wil Time Bigtime and briefly returned to noontime with Wowowillie.
+In 2015, he returned to Philippine television with hosting Wowowin, a primetime variety game show with the same format as the previous game shows on networks he previously served which are Wowowee (ABS-CBN), Willing Willie, Wil Time Bigtime, and Wowowillie (TV5) that aired on GMA and ALLTV from May 10, 2015, to April 5, 2023.

-Pilipinas Win Na Win ended on December 31, 2010, during the New Year celebration after constant low ratings and changing time slots.
+Pilipinas Win Na Win was cancelled at the end of 2010 on December 31, 2010, during the New Year celebration after constant low ratings and changing time slots.
 The cancellation was announced by Puno several times during the December 20 episode.
 Rumors were posted on entertainment websites from interviews of a fellow co-host, Valerie Concepcion before the network announced its cancellation.
-Its time slot was later occupied by Showtime from October 2010 (three months after Wowowee ended) to February 11, 2011, moving Pilipinas Win Na Win to a later noontime slot from October to December 31, 2010.
-On February 12, 2011, a new noontime show was aired entitled Happy Yipee Yehey!.